Stock market today: Alphabet and Microsoft help Wall Street achieve its best week in almost 6 months - ExBulletin

 If interest rates remain high, companies will need to generate higher profits for their stock prices to rise.
 So far during the reporting period, the trend has been better than expected.

 According to FactSet, about three out of four companies beat analysts' profit forecasts.
 That includes ResMed, which reported healthier-than-expected earnings and revenue late Thursday.
-Its stock jumped 18.9%, Friday's biggest gain for the S&P 500.
+Its stock jumped 18.9%, Friday's biggest gain in S&500 P.

 In overseas stock markets, Japan's Nikkei 225 index rose 0.8% after the Bank of Japan ended a policy meeting without a major change in interest rates.
 Indexes also rose across much of the rest of Asia and Europe.